BrandonU27/rust-password-gen/README.md

-# Simple Rust Password Generate
+# Brandon's Simple Rust Password Generate

 This project aims to teach me the Rsut programming language adn Slint GUI while creating a useful tool for generating strong passwords.
 It's a personal project made for educational purposes.